benhoyt/juju-docs/sdk/how-to-add-secrets-to-a-charm.md

 <a href="#heading--observer-update-to-a-new-revision"><h3 id="heading--observer-update-to-a-new-revision">
 Observer: Update to a new revision</h3></a>

-To update to a new revision, the web server charm will typically subscribe to the `secret-changed` event and call `get_content` with the "refresh" argument set (refresh tells Juju to track that this observer has updated to the new revision):
+To update to a new revision, the web server charm will typically subscribe to the `secret-changed` event and call `get_content` with the "refresh" argument set (refresh asks Juju to start tracking the latest revision for this observer).

 ```python
 class MyWebserverCharm(ops.CharmBase):